PHOT 474B: STUDIO PHOTOGRAPHY TECHNIQUES II NONCREDIT

 The student will be able to:

-- Operate studio lighting and related accessories with technical and artistic skill
+- Operate studio lighting and related accessories with technical and artistic skill.

-- Employ artistic and technical skills that effectively communicate the photographic job's requirements
+- Employ artistic and technical skills that effectively communicate the photographic job's requirements.

 Course Content

-- Lens selections
+- Lens selection

-- Light modifiers and reflectors
+- Light modifiers and reflector types and selection

 - Color temperature